 Everything grows well here, luckily, so we can really showcase the diversity of market gardening (vegetables) but also grow herbs, berries and fruit trees.

 Why do you think they have been received so well by locals?

 Because they are organic and responsibly produced vegetables that have not been 'stressed' or manipulated and that have been grown in healthy soil and with the beautiful French Riviera sun - the result is a product full of flavour and nutritional value.

 Your favourite things to grow?
 Our specialty is tomatoes.
 We grow more than 40 varieties.

 How do you think Monaco performs as a sustainable country?

 It has a strong ecological focus, and invests in putting sustainable programs in place to guarantee a more pleasant life for locals.
 It has this intriguing paradox between luxury and sustainability - electric vans (like mine) beside Ferraris!

-Your goals for Terrae ?
+Your goals for Terrae?

 In 2022, we will be in France with Terre de Nice and we will also debut in Belgium with Terre de Tubize.
 Each is a complete ecosystem, with market gardening, hens, beehives and more.

+PHILIP CULAZZO

-PHILIP CULAZZO OWNER OF LA DISTILLERIE DE MONACO AND L'ORANGERIE La Distillerie de Monaco is the first and only distillery in the principality, producing a handmade collection of liqueurs, spirits and eaux de vie using artisanal methods and selecting only the finest ingredients, with all fruits sourced from a 20-kilometre radius around Monaco.
+OWNER OF LA DISTILLERIE DE MONACO AND L'ORANGERIE

+La Distillerie de Monaco is the first and only distillery in the principality, producing a handmade collection of liqueurs, spirits and eaux de vie using artisanal methods and selecting only the finest ingredients, with all fruits sourced from a 20-kilometre radius around Monaco.
 With each sip you will be transported to the azure shores of the Mediterranean, where waves gently lap at your feet and time moves slower on balmy summer evenings.

 Why a distillery?

 My ambition from the beginning has been to create authentic specialities using the fruits, flowers, herbs and roots that we can source locally.
 The aim is to communicate the delicious and natural tastes and smells of what surrounds us.

 Tell us about your L'Orangerie and Carruba spirits.

-L'Orangerie is a bitter orange liqueur, handmade using the fruits of the trees that grow in the principality.
-It can be enjoyed chilled on its own as a digestif, or in a refreshing aperitif or cocktail.
-Carruba is a unique liqueur made using the fruits of the national tree of Monaco, the carob tree.
+L'Orangerie is a bitter orange liqueur, handmade using the fruits of the trees that grow in chilled on its own as a digestif, or in a refreshing aperitif or cocktail.

+CLICK HERE & WIN!

+One of 6 La Distillerie gin gift baskets, valued at \$150 each with gin, citrus and tonic included.
+Cheers!

+using the fruits of the national tree of Monaco, the carob tree.
 We roast the fruit, then macerate and blend a small amount of cane sugar to create a chocolate/coffee/ caramel profile which is delicious both on its own, or as a Cafe Monegasque (similar to an Irish coffee, but served both hot and iced.

 What citrus do you use in your gin?
 We use seven citrus fruits; bitter oranges from Monaco; sweet oranges and lemons from Menton; limes, grapefruits, citron and bergamot.
 Added to this we use fresh ginger, Sichuan pepper and lemon thyme - all united by juniper berries and coriander seeds.
 It's a classic London dry gin, with an explosive citrus finish.

 How do you enjoy the gin?
 In the summer heat it is hard to beat a classic gin and tonic.
 Our house serve uses local grapefruit or blood orange slices with a sprig of lemon thyme to garnish.
 I also enjoy a negroni.

-ABOVE Gin aus agrumes BELOW L'Orangerie.
-Images © La Distillerie de Monaco
+Q

+Carruba is a unique liqueur made

+LA DISTILLERIE

+GIN AUX AGRUMES

+MONACO GT

-MONACO GT Serves 1
+Serves 1

 This classic drink reveals the full flavours of the principality's famed citrus fruits.

-- 40ml gin Aux Agrumes

-- 120ml tonic
+- 40ml gin Aux Agrumes - 120ml tonic

 Pour over ice.
 Stir.
 Garnish with blood orange and a sprig of thyme.

 NEGRONI 1297

 Serves 1

 Deliciously bitey, this is the ultimate refresher with a citrus hit.